fnalacceleratormodeling/synergia2-provisioning/devel-3-on-wc/creating-a-new-environment.md

 built, and then updates the "view", and succeeds.
 It is most likely to generate more warnings, again due to the system-installed products we are using (and not building).

+**Note 4** The `spack add` command can be run many times, not just once.
+However, do not repeat the `spack add` command after `spack concretize` has been run.
+That leads to madness.

 **End of notes**